drunkbatya/PurpleDB/README.md

 # PurpleDB
-Database mock for three unique tables: interactive interface, semi-comptetivie with SQL-like DBs - all you ever wanted.
+Database mock for three unique tables: interactive interface, semi-competitive with SQL-like DBs - all you ever wanted.